Savings of up to Dh77,000: High rents in Dubai see some tenants move to Sharjah, Ajman, UAQ

 “Some individuals may be seeking a change of pace or lifestyle, while others may have specific job opportunities in the northern emirates,” added Joughin.

-In the post-summer holidays, traffic between Dubai and the northern emirates has increased dramatically due to the reopening of schools and the returns of families from long holiday breaks.
+After the summer holidays, traffic between Dubai and the northern emirates has increased dramatically due to the reopening of schools and the return of families from long holiday breaks.
 This is prompting some tenants to think of relocating, but it is not a primary deterrent, say industry executives.

 “Whilst the commute between Sharjah/Ajman and Dubai remains a consideration for potential movers, it is not a primary deterrent.
 For many, the financial advantages, improved infrastructure, lifestyle preferences and long-term outlook of the northern emirates continue to outweigh the traffic challenges.
-The rise of remote work and hybrid work models has reduced the need for daily commutes for many individuals, enabling them to live in more affordable locations while retaining their employment in Dubai,” said James Joughin of Asteco.
+The rise of remote work and hybrid work models has reduced the need for daily commutes for many individuals, enabling them to live in more affordable locations while retaining their employment in Dubai,” said Joughin.

-Jonathan Jackson added that some residents have returned to Dubai due to the extensive traffic congestion experienced in other emirates, with some spending over 1.5 hours daily in traffic.
+Jackson said that some residents have returned to Dubai due to the extensive traffic congestion experienced in other emirates, with some spending over 1.5 hours daily in traffic.

-“Ultimately, the choice depends on whether one values financial savings or the comfort and efficiency of urban living,” he concluded.
+“Ultimately, the choice depends on whether one values financial saving or the comfort and efficiency of urban living,” he concluded.

 ALSO READ: